Live at Cafe Au Go Go

-Live at Cafe Au Go Go is a live album by blues musician John Lee Hooker with members of Muddy Waters Blues Band recorded at the Cafe Au Go Go and released by the BluesWay label in 1967.
+Live at Cafe Au Go Go is a live album by blues musician John Lee Hooker with members of Muddy Waters Blues Band.
+It was recorded at the Cafe Au Go Go in New York City and released by BluesWay Records in 1967.

 Reception

 AllMusic reviewer Richie Unterberger stated: "A decent if somewhat low-key electric set, recorded in August of 1966.
 One of his better live bands, featuring support from Otis Spann and other members of Muddy Waters' group".